EC-Release/oci/spec/plugin/README.md

 ### TLS Config
 Beginning the TLS plugin usage by preparing an environment file e.g. ```ec.enc``` in the following example.
 For [the detail in the TLS setting here](https://github.com/EC-Release/sdk/tree/v1/plugins/tls#tls-plugin).

-The TLS plugin can only be launched via the agent in "server" or "gw:server" mode.
+The TLS plugin can only be launched by agents in "server" or "gw:server" mode.
 ```env
 #server agent
 conf.sst=https://sst0234.run.aws.ice.predix.io/v1/index/